 “That’s your real angle.
 Unfortunately, when it comes to things like this, especially in the absence of specific language, this is one of the things that becomes a problem in split households.”

 Danny: “I will tell you this Kim, I feel your pain.
-When I moved out of my–what is now my ex-wife’s house–I don’t know how to.
+When I moved out of my–what is now my ex-wife’s house–I didn’t know how to [do this].
 I’m a drunk recovering drug addict has-been.
-I don’t know how she moved DOWNHILL, but she DID, to this horrible guy.
+I don’t know how she moved downhill, but she did, to this horrible guy.
 So I straightened up and became the good catch.

 “And I thought, I am not dealing with this guy once about my kids.
 Luckily it never came to that.
 So I just want to say, Kim, I feel your pain.”